 The POLN Museum is free to visit, making this museum a budget friendly option in Warsaw for your Warsaw 1 day itinerary.

 Warsaw’s Palace of Science and Culture is a massive structure that has been the subject of much debate.
 Completed in 1955, the palace was designed by architect Joseph Stalin’s favourite architect, Lev Rudnev.

-The building has been criticised for its Stalinist architecture, which is considered to be brutal and imposing.
-Despite the criticism, the palace has remained a popular tourist attraction, with its observation deck providing amazing city views.
+The tallest building in Warsaw has been criticised for its Stalinist architecture, which is considered to be brutal and imposing.
+Despite the criticism, the palace in the city centre has remained a popular tourist attraction, with its observation deck providing amazing city views.
 Book tickets for the Palace of Science and Culture.

 *If you are looking for a quick and hearty bite to eat on your visit to the Palace of Science and Culture there is a traditional Milkbar in the basement.
 Serving amazing food you can easily add a stop here on your Warsaw 1 day itinerary, ticking off another amazing Warsaw experience.